As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I believe almost each of us has one recipe that identifies us.
-For my mom, it was Nordy bars and this almond roca recipe for my Nana.
+I believe almost every one of us has one recipe that identifies our family and us.
+For my mom, it was Nordy bars, and this almond roca recipe for my Nana.

 If you want a fun take on this recipe, check out our chocolate peanut butter fudge.